adimajo/glmdisc_python/README.md

 where *username*, *password*, *server* and *port* should be replaced by your own values.

+**What follows is a quick introduction to the problem of discretization and how this package answers the question.**

+**If you wish to see the package in action, please refer to the accompanying Jupyter Notebook.**

+**If you seek specific assistance regarding the package or one of its function, please refer to the ReadTheDocs.**

 ## Use case example

 In practice, the statistical modeler has historical data about each customer's characteristics.
 For obvious reasons, only data available at the time of inquiry must be used to build a future application scorecard.
 Those data often take the form of a well-structured table with one line per client alongside their performance (did they pay back their loan or not?) as can be seen in the following table: